 Want to learn how to sew?
 This is the place!
 Dust off your unused sewing machine or unpack your new one and see how to start sewing - here's how to learn to sew the easy way.

 Are you new to the sewing world?
 Not sure where to start, but you'd want to sew your first project, maybe something useful, pretty, and super easy?

 I'm so happy to help you with my free and super easy sewing tutorials any beginner will understand.
 And more than 100 - also free - easy sewing projects you can take at your own pace.
 We'll have so much fun together - and you'll walk away with a super useful and fun skill that you will have for life!

 What you are looking at right now is what I consider the most comprehensive list of all AppleGreen Cottage sewing tips and learning resources!
+All about starting to sew, learning with simple projects, and up to a list of free online sewing classes to further your skills.
 And I keep adding new tutorials to this list, so make sure to save this post to Pinterest so you can access it any time you need it:

 Sewing By Machine